BenSmith/Angular-Flask-Docker-Skeleton/README.md

 At this point, you should be able to reach the project at your usual docker URL (usually http://localhost/)

+Python unit tests are in the server/main/poker/ directory.

 The front-end of this project is built atop (with much gratitude) https://github.com/mrsan22/Angular-Flask-Docker-Skeleton